-- Behavior that is grounds for permissible expulsion or mandatory DAEP placement. - Behavior identified by the district as grounds for discretionary DAEP placement. - Actions or demonstrations that substantially disrupt or materially interfere with school activities. - Refusal to attempt or complete school work as assigned. - Insubordination. - Profanity, vulgar language, or obscene gestures. - Leaving school grounds without permission. - Falsification of records, passes, or other school-related documents. - Refusal to accept discipline assigned by the teacher or principal.
+- Behavior that is grounds for permissible expulsion or mandatory DAEP placement. - Behavior identified by the district as grounds for discretionary DAEP placement. - Actions or demonstrations that substantially disrupt or materially interfere with school activities.

+- Refusal to attempt or complete school work as assigned. - Insubordination. - Profanity, vulgar language, or obscene gestures. - Leaving school grounds without permission. - Falsification of records, passes, or other school-related documents. - Refusal to accept discipline assigned by the teacher or principal.

-Short-barrel firearm is a rifle with a barrel length of less than 16 inches or a shotgun with a barrel length of less than 18 inches, or any weapon made from a rifle or shotgun that, as altered, has an overall length of less than 26 inches.
+Short-barrel firearm is defined by Texas Penal Code 46.01 as a rifle with a barrel length of less than 16 inches or a shotgun with a barrel length of less than 18 inches, or any weapon made from a rifle or shotgun that, as altered, has an overall length of less than 26 inches.

-Terroristic threat is a threat of violence to any person or property with intent to:
+Terroristic threat is defined by Texas Penal Code 22.07 as a threat of violence to any person or property with intent to:

 - 1. Cause a reaction of any type by an official or volunteer agency organized to deal with emergencies; - 2.
 Place any person in fear of imminent serious bodily injury; - 3.
 Prevent or interrupt the occupation or use of a building; room, place of assembly, or place to which the public has access; place of employment or occupation; aircraft, automobile, or other form of conveyance; or other public place; - 4.
 Cause impairment or interruption of public communications; public transportation; public water, gas, or power supply; or other public service; - 5.
-Place the public or a substantial group of the public in fear of serious bodily injury; or

-6. Influence the conduct or activities of a branch or agency of the federal government, the state, or a political subdivision of the state (including the district).
+Place the public or a substantial group of the public in fear of serious bodily injury; or - 6.
+Influence the conduct or activities of a branch or agency of the federal government, the state, or a political subdivision of the state (including the district).

-Tire deflation device is defined in part by Section 46.01 of the Penal Code as a device, including a caltrop or spike strip, that, when driven over, impedes or stops the movement of a wheeled vehicle by puncturing one or more of the vehicle's tires.
+Tire deflation device is defined in part by Section 46.01 of the Texas Penal Code as a device, including a caltrop or spike strip, that, when driven over, impedes or stops the movement of a wheeled vehicle by puncturing one or more of the vehicle's tires.

-Title 5 offenses are those crimes listed in Title 5 of the Texas Penal Code that involve injury to a person and may include:
+Title 5 felonies are those crimes listed in Title 5 of the Texas Penal Code that typically involve injury to a person and may include: